 Afghanistan suffers from some of the worst health indicators in the world.
 While the country has reversed declining health trends, attention is still required to improve health outcomes for women and children.

 SHOPS Plus supports the Afghan Social Marketing Organization (ASMO), a leading non-governmental organization that promotes maternal and child health and family planning, in strengthening their impact and sustainability.
 The organization’s contribution to health in Afghanistan is significant.
-According to a SHOPS Plus analysis, about 22 percent of women using modern contraceptives used products marketed by ASMO.
-Additionally, between five and 20 percent of users purchased ASMO’s oral rehydration salts (ORS), water treatment solutions or iron supplement products.
+According to an analysis by the project, about 22 percent of women using modern contraceptives used products marketed by ASMO.
+Additionally, between 5 and 20 percent of users purchased ASMO’s oral rehydration salts, water treatment solutions, or iron supplement products.

 Using a total market approach, SHOPS Plus's activities are aimed at increasing the geographic availability of ASMO’s products and decreasing gender barriers to access, increasing the reach and cost effectiveness of ASMO’s marketing efforts, and strengthening ASMO’s internal processes and systems to make it a more attractive investment to donors.

-- Provided nearly 500,000 couple years of protection through contraceptive sales, supported the disinfection of over 124,000,000 liters of drinking water and treatment of over 450,000 diarrheal episodes.
+- Provided over 700,000 couple years of protection through contraceptive sales, supported the disinfection of over 199,000,000 liters of drinking water and treatment of over 1,440,000 diarrheal episodes

 - Afghan Social Marketing Organization Campaign Effectiveness Surveys